-Here's an old fashioned Easter Bunny cake recipe that you'll simply have to make.
-Try to imagine marshmallow bunnies dancing in their patch of green grass on a chocolate stage under a pink umbrella!
+Here's an old fashioned Easter Bunny cake recipe that you'll want to make.
+Try to imagine marshmallow bunnies dancing in their patch of green grass on a chocolate stage beneath a pink umbrella!
 What could be more Spring-like?

-These little white rabbits with their pink nose and eyes are simply irresistible.
+These little marshmallow rabbits with their pink noses and eyes are simply irresistible.
 Kids of all ages love them.
 You could even use them to decorate kid's birthday cakes.
-And the best part is you get to eat them afterwards.
+And the best part is that you get to eat them.

 Mom's Recipe Scrapbooks (c.
 1920s)